A Guide to Cocaine Rehab & Treatment

 - Therapy is attended daily and teaches you how to cope and improve your circumstances.

 Private counselling is an outpatient service in which you will visit a professional therapist.
 It is administered by a psychologist or professional counsellor.
-You are responsible for scheduling appointments during the week to see the therapist and wor towards overcoming addiction.
+You are responsible for scheduling appointments during the week to see the therapist and work towards overcoming addiction.
 Private counselling can work well in combination with residential cocaine treatment programme.

 Every session is around an hour long.
 During this time you and the therapist will work through recovery exercises and determine the reasons for the addiction.
 Different therapies are delivered depending on the skill and the experience of the therapist.